Big news, everyone:

 Log into your business account and type https://developer.paypal.com.
 Click Log into Dashboard.

-Click My Apps & Credentials in the Dashboard tab.
+Click My Apps & Credentials in the Dashboard tab of your Facebook account.
 Then click Create App.

 The App has two modes: